Empty business premises reliefs

 If you own or are entitled to possession of an empty property, you are liable to pay business rates.

-100% empty relief applies for three months from the date the property first becomes empty or if the property is industrial - for example a warehouse or factory - it is entitled to six months relief.
+100% empty relief applies for 3 months from the date the property first becomes empty.
+If the property is industrial - for example a warehouse or factory - it is entitled to 6-month relief.

 If you become responsible for a business premises which was previously empty, you will not be entitled to a new period of empty relief as the exemption applies to the property.